UHDanke/gd_docs/triggers/collisions.md

 If the dynamic target's X position is less than 200, it will additionally check all chunks before X 200 regardless of Y position.

+#### Chunk Order

+Chunks are checked from bottom to top (towards Y positive), then left to right (towards X positive).

+Collision objects within a chunk are checked in the order they were placed.

 ### Extended Collision

 If a non-dynamic target uses Extended Collision, it will be checked by all dynamic targets regardless of chunk position.